31awyckoff/31awyckoff/README.md

 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me at 31awyckoff.k12.mi.us
 - 😄 Pronouns: She-her
-- ⚡ Fun fact: I read
+- ⚡ Fun fact: I read alot

 <!---
 31awyckoff/31awyckoff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.